ultmatedev/role_core/README.md

 I18n is supported too.

-In fact, the essence of permissions is Hash, keys are permissions, and values are booleans. so computing of permissions with many roles, can be understood as computing of Hashes.
+In fact, the essence of permissions is Hash, keys are permissions, and values are booleans. so computing of permissions with many roles can be understood as computing of Hashes.

 ### Management UI

-Building a management UI is difficult, but virtual model technique will translates permissions to a virtual model's (a class that conforms to ActiveModel) attributes, and groups will translates to nested virtual models, that means you can use all Rails view helpers including the mighty form builder, and can benefit to Strong Parameter.
+Building a management UI is difficult, but virtual model technique will translate permissions to a virtual model's (a class that conforms to ActiveModel) attributes, and groups will translate to nested virtual models, that means you can use all Rails view helpers including the mighty form builder, and can benefit from Strong Parameter.

 The dummy app shows that rendering a permission list [only about 20 lines](https://github.com/rails-engine/role_core/blob/master/test/dummy/app/views/roles/_permissions.html.erb).